Search for Important Questions

 1. Differentiate Financial Accounting and Cost Accounting.

-2. What is Balance Sheet?
-Why is it prepared?
+2. Why is Bank Reconciliation Statement prepared?

 3. Show the Machinery Account for three years based on the given transactions and depreciation rate.

-3. Define goodwill.
+2. Define goodwill.
 How does it arise?
 Explain the treatment of goodwill in partnership accounts on the admission of a new partner: (a) When he brings cash for his share of goodwill and cash is retained in business (b) When he does not bring cash for his share of goodwill.
 Illustrate your answer by means of Journal entries.

 1. What is Bank Reconciliation Statement?
 Explain the purpose of preparing such a statement.